China and the United States must properly manage their differences - ExBulletin

 China and the United States must properly manage their differences

-For now, Trump is ready to impose tariffs of 60% on all products of the Asian giant and would also increase tariffs on Chinese electric vehicles by 100 or 200%, in case China enters Taiwan, as he stated in a recent interview.
-On the other hand, it would also set a universal customs duty of 10% on products from any other country.
+For now, Trump is ready to impose tariffs of 60% on all products of the Asian giant and would also increase tariffs on Chinese electric vehicles by 100 or 200%, in the event that China enters Taiwan, as he stated in a recent interview.
+On the other hand, it would also set a universal tariff of 10% on products from any other country.

 The previous trade war

-In 2018, when President Trump launched a trade war against China, there was talk that China could soon overtake the United States as the world's largest power, but today, due to problems related to real estate, debt and deflation, China is not ready to face a new trade battle.
+In 2018, when President Trump launched a trade war against China, there was talk that it could soon overtake the United States as the world's largest power.
+Yet today, due to real estate problems, debt and deflation, China is not ready to face a new trade battle.

-In 2022, bilateral trade reached its peak, but after having been the leading exporter of goods to the United States for 20 years, China was overtaken by Mexico in 2023, due to a 20% drop in the volume of its exports.
+In 2022, bilateral trade reached a peak, but after 20 years as the largest exporter of goods to the United States, China was overtaken by Mexico in 2023, due to a 20% decline in its export volume.

-In 2023, it is estimated that just under 30% of Chinese exports will go to the richest countries of the Group of Seven (G7), compared to 48% in 2000, according to investment management company Matheus Asia.
-This indicates that, despite trading less with the United States, global exports now stand at 14%, compared to 13% before the Trump administration's first tariffs.
+In 2023, it is estimated that just under 30% of Chinese exports will go to the richest Group of Seven (G7) countries, compared to 48% in 2000, according to investment management firm Matheus Asia.
+This indicates that, despite declining trade with the United States, global exports now stand at 14%, compared to 13% before the tariffs of the first Trump administration.

-Regardless, after the first trade war, which continued under Joe Biden, China and its companies began to actively reduce their trade dependence on the United States and even, as stated Dexter Roberts, author of the Trade War newsletter, China has been preparing for this day for some time.
-The United States is much less important for its commercial network [qu’auparavant] .
+Regardless, after the first trade war, which continued under Joe Biden, China and its companies began to actively reduce their trade dependence on the United States and, as stated Trade War newsletter author Dexter Roberts: China has been preparing for this day for some time.
+The United States is much less important for its trade network [than it used to be].

 The second trade war

-Chinese leaders are ready to confront the United States if Trump triggers a second trade war by imposing tariffs of more than 60% on imported products.
-Economists say this could cut China's economic growth rate in half, but the country could turn to its vast domestic market to revive its economy.
+Chinese leaders are ready to confront the United States if Trump triggers a second trade war by imposing tariffs of more than 60% on imported goods.
+Economists estimate this could cut China's economic growth rate in half, but the country could turn to its vast domestic market to boost its economy.

-However, China is not one of the only countries that could be affected by the tariffs that Donald Trump wants to impose, since he has proposed tariffs of 10 to 20% on all imported products.
+However, China is not one of the only countries that could be affected by the tariffs that Donald Trump wants to impose, since he has proposed a tariff of 10 to 20% on all imported goods.
 This is a considerable increase from the current 2%.

-Immediately after winning the presidential election, Donald Trump has promised to impose customs duties of 25% on all imports from Mexico and Canada, in addition to increasing existing taxes on products imported from China by 10%.
+Immediately after winning the presidential election, Donald Trump has promised to impose a 25% tariff on all imports from Mexico and Canada, in addition to increasing already existing taxes on goods imported from China by 10%.

-On November 15, a few days after Trump took office, Xi Jinping said Donald Trump's threat to impose imports on China after returning to the White House represented a historic step backwards, as was the case during the first administration of the American president.
+On November 15, a few days after Trump took office, Xi Jinping said Donald Trump's threat to impose imports on China after returning to the White House represents a historic step backwards, as was the case under the first administration of the American president.

-Despite this, Xi Jinping congratulated the current US president via a phone call during which he mentioned that avenues of understanding must be found between the United States and China, because both countries would benefit from cooperation, but would suffer from confrontation.
+Despite this, Xi Jinping congratulated the current US president via a phone call in which he mentioned that ways of understanding must be found between the United States and China, as both countries would benefit from cooperation but suffer from confrontation.

 |